dominictarr/pull-crypto/README.md

 ### encoding

-Again see node's `crypto` module for details on possible input and output encoding.
+Again see node's `crypto` module for details on encoding.

 ## License